gorlapraveen/firefox_b2b_comm_radio_addon/CONTRIBUTING.md

 # Contributors

-Find Contributors list for this project.
+Find Contributors list of Guidelines for this project.
 Folks intended for open web development are most welcomed!.

 ## Contributing areas:
   * Addon JS snippets for better integration.